Beyond My White Discomfort—Let’s Talk About Race and Teacher Expectations

 To be honest, I’m uncomfortable right now as I write this blog.
 Race is an emotional topic and I fear I’ll misstep and unintentionally offend.
 I don’t know where to start, and yet I do, imperfectly, because I believe educator silence about race is a great barrier to equity in schools.

 The silence that is most dangerous, and most personal for me, is white silence.
-It’s easier to defer the conversation of racial inequity to people of color than it is to reflect deeply on the role of race, privilege and systemic racism on our perceptions, discourse, and actions in the world.
+It’s easier to defer the conversation of racial inequity to Black, Indigenous, Latinx, Asian and other people of color than it is to reflect deeply on the role of race, privilege and systemic racism have on my perceptions, discourse, and actions in the world.

 From Color Blind to Color Brave